Eelis/GrappleMap/doc/editing.md

+# GrappleMap Editor

+## 1. Viewing transitions

+Run "grapplemap-editor t#", where # is the transition number.

+Use the mouse scroll wheel to cycle through the transition's frames, or drag joints with the right mouse button along the path they take through the transition.

+Note that you can drag joints through connecting positions into neighbouring transitions.
+This is very useful when you are making edits that affect more than one transition (see below).

-# Editing existing transitions
+## 2. Editing transitions

-First, determine the number of the transition you want to edit.
-Then, run:

-	grapplemap-editor t#

 In the editor, press 'v' to go into edit mode.

-Now use the mouse scrollwheel to cycle through the transition's frames, or drag joints with the right mouse button along the path they take through the transition.

 Drag joints with the left mouse button to change their position.